Canny1913/plugins-template/README.md

 To build and deploy your plugin:

-- On Linux & Mac, run `./gradlew MyFirstKotlinPlugin:make` to build the plugin.
+- On Linux & Mac, run `./gradlew plugins:MyFirstKotlinPlugin:make` to build the plugin.
-  Use `./gradlew MyFirstKotlinPlugin:deployWithAdb` to deploy directly to a connected device.
+  Use `./gradlew plugins:MyFirstKotlinPlugin:deployWithAdb` to deploy directly to a connected device.
-- On Windows, use `.\gradlew.bat MyFirstKotlinPlugin:make`
+- On Windows, use `.\gradlew.bat plugins:MyFirstKotlinPlugin:make`
-  and `.\gradlew.bat MyFirstKotlinPlugin:deployWithAdb` for building and deploying, respectively.
+  and `.\gradlew.bat plugins:MyFirstKotlinPlugin:deployWithAdb` for building and deploying, respectively.

 ## License